0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 ### Rewards for delegated tokens

-You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) when node operators associate your delegated tokens to a node service.
+You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) when node operators associate your tokens to a node service.
 The rewards depend on the [baker service](../node-operations/node-payment-rewards-and-risks.md#how-different-node-services-earn-fees-and-rewards)'s performance of the node you delegate to, and the amount of rewardable tokens delegated.